1. 4.13 Custom elements

 };

-Every CustomElementRegistry has a set of custom element definitions, initially empty.
-In general, algorithms in this specification look up elements in the registry by any of name, local name, or constructor.
+Every CustomElementRegistry has a custom element definition set, a set of custom element definitions, initially « ».
+Lookup of items in this set uses their name, local name, or constructor.

-Every CustomElementRegistry also has an element definition is running flag which is used to prevent reentrant invocations of element definition.
-It is initially unset.
+Every CustomElementRegistry also has an element definition is running boolean which is used to prevent reentrant invocations of element definition.
+It is initially false.

-Every CustomElementRegistry also has a when-defined promise map, mapping valid custom element names to promises.
+Every CustomElementRegistry also has a when-defined promise map, a map of valid custom element names to promises.
 It is used to implement the whenDefined() method.

 window.customElements.define(name, constructor)